liimaa/hamk-sysadmin-docker.github.io/part0.md

 ### Completing course ###

-The course is composed of x parts, first of which is part 0 and contains the pre-requisites for all the upcoming exercises.
+The course is composed of 4 parts, first of which is part 0 and contains the pre-requisites for all the upcoming exercises.
 The parts should take 5-25 hours each to complete.

 This forked Course is only for self learning and being part of normal university education.
-If you are interested to get credits we recommend Helsinki university course <https://courses.helsinki.fi/en/aytkt21025en/129059389> /  <https://docker-hy.github.io/>
+If you are interested to get MOOC credits we recommend Helsinki university course <https://courses.helsinki.fi/en/aytkt21025en/129059389> /  <https://docker-hy.github.io/>

 ### Learning objectives ###